Clare Zavitz · MSW, RSW

 Yes.
 Stress, burnout, and exhaustion are among the most common reasons people seek therapy.
 Therapy offers dedicated space to understand what's driving how you're feeling and start to recover.

 Both are qualified to provide therapy, though the training differs.
-As a Registered Social Worker with an MSW, my training spans psychotherapy, mental health, and the broader social and environmental factors that shape wellbeing.
-RSW services are frequently covered under extended health benefits — check your plan under "Social Worker" or "RSW."
+Psychologists hold a doctoral degree and are licensed to diagnose mental health conditions.
+As a Registered Social Worker providing psychotherapy, my training spans mental health, psychotherapy, and the broader social and environmental factors that shape wellbeing.
+RSW services are frequently covered under extended health benefits.
+Check your plan under "Social Worker", "RSW", or "Psychotherapy."